celulaproject/celula/README.md

 # Celula

 Celula is an approach to solve the problem of knowing with absolute certainty the actual code running in an untrusted server, i.e., remote software attestation.
-Celula extracts analogies from the biology sphere into computer programs and networks in order to propose a software based solution for this problem.
+Celula extracts analogies from the biology sphere into computer programs and networks in order to propose a software based answer for this problem.

 The scope of Celula is very limited and subject to thorough review by hardware, software and systems experts.
-My intention is to start a discussion based on the prototype built for this purpose that will hopefully contribute to a wider solution to this problem.
+My intention is to start a discussion based on the prototype built for this purpose that will hopefully contribute to a solution to this problem.

 ## Motivation